msberends/AMR/index.md

 4. It **teaches the user** how to use all the above actions.

-   * The package contains extensive help pages with many examples.
+   * Aside from this website with many tutorials, the package itself contains extensive help pages with many examples for all functions.
-   * It also contains an example data set called `septic_patients`.
+   * It also contains an [example data set called `septic_patients`](.reference/septic_patients.html).
 This data set contains:
      * 2,000 blood culture isolates from anonymised septic patients between 2001 and 2017 in the Northern Netherlands
      * Results of 40 antibiotics (each antibiotic in its own column) with a total of 38,414 antimicrobial results
      * Real and genuine data